MrRique15/signal-triangulation/README.md

 ### Installing

-First, you need to activate the virtual environment:
+First, you need to activate the virtual environment. <br/>
 Windows Users:
 ```
 venv\Scripts\activate